- access to vast treatment-naïve patient populations

 Novotech has established strong clinical teams in China and Hong Kong with deep local knowledge to deliver quality CRO services to biotechnology companies.
 Novotech has partnered with key specialist hospital and research facilities including the Integrated Oncology Centre as part of its Partner Program, giving Novotech clients direct access to the most active and reputable KOLs, PIs and sites to facilitate study start-up and patient recruitment.

-The significant regulatory changes in China have led to timelines being reduced by 16 months since 2016.
 The Chinese National Medical Products Administration (NMPA) encourages fast-track reviews for breakthrough technologies and clinical priority areas, in particular in oncology, orphan and rare diseases.
 The NMPA issued a series of regulatory reforms focused on improving the drug review process, shortening the Investigational New Drug (IND) and New Drug Application (NDA) review timeline and encouraging new drug innovation.

 Hong Kong offers a fast approval timeframe and has established the Clinical Research Ethics Committee of the Hong Kong Doctors’ Union which is empowered to issue IRB approval for research conducted in private practice.
 Once IRB approval is obtained, principal investigators can apply for a clinical trials certificate from the Department of Health.